 Take the cold brew coffee you just made and pour some into ice cube trays.

 Allow to freeze, then store the coffee ice cubes in a sealed container in the freezer.

 Use these cubes instead of regular ice cubes to keep your coffee chilled.
-As they melt, they’ll just turn back into coffee concentrate and nothing’s going to get watered down.
+As they melt, they’ll just turn back into coffee, so your drink won’t be watered down.